bravecollective/timerboard/README.md

 # BraveCollective TimerBoard

-This timerboard is designed to integrate directly with the eve static data dump.
+This timerboard is designed to integrate directly with the eve static data dump and provide a robust timer tracking dashboard.

 ## Installation